Individualized Learning

 Philosophy:

 Wake Christian Academy’s mission of partnering with the home and church to provide a Christ-centered quality education and proclaim the Good News of Jesus Christ is maintained and enhanced through the content and methodology of the Individualized Learning Center (ILC) and Curriculum Assistance Program (CAP).
-We believe that each child is a unique individual created by God in His image and thus is deserving of a quality education.
-We believe the child should be enabled to reach his fullest potential spiritually, morally, intellectually, emotionally, and socially.
-Without the specialized instruction provided by the ILC and CAP, some members of our student population would be unable to successfully continue their education at Wake Christian Academy.
+We believe each child is a unique individual created by God in His image and thus deserves a quality education.
+We believe a child should be enabled to reach his/her fullest potential spiritually, morally, intellectually, emotionally, and socially.
+Without the specialized instruction provided by the ILC and CAP, some members of our student population could not continue their education at Wake Christian Academy successfully.

 Mission:

-Our mission is two-fold: to remediate academic weakness while closing “skill gaps” and to serve as an auxiliary support to the regular classroom teacher through collaborative consultation.
-ILC and CAP provide individual instruction to students with diverse learning styles and needs.
-Our goal is to eliminate academic weaknesses while maximizing learning strengths.
+The Wake Christian Academy ILC/CAP program was created to accomplish a two-fold mission: to remediate academic weakness while closing “skill gaps” and to serve as an auxiliary support to the regular classroom teacher through collaborative consultation.
+The ILC and CAP instruct students with diverse learning styles and needs.

 Services:

-Kindergarten-5th Grade: Consultation services and academic screening are offered to kindergarten- 5th grade students who encounter academic difficulties in core academic subjects or who may need assistance with speech or language skills.
+Kindergarten-5th Grade: Consultation services and academic screening are offered to kindergarten – 5th grade students who encounter academic difficulties in core academic subjects or who may need assistance with speech or language skills.
+Students may be recommended and considered for services following (1) the review of testing results completed by an educational psychologist or (2) the review of four-to-six weeks of documented classroom differentiation and accommodation strategies.
+Updated testing is required every three years.